KoenLippe/StarWars/README.md

 # Project StarWars

+!!
+This is not a finished project, please read below !!

 This application is Intern Job Application assignment.
 The assignment was to create a React application that has two views using the swapi.co API.